Elements of Flow: 20-hour Teacher Training with Joan Hyman

 This class is designed to help you wind down at the end of the day and release tension in your hips.
 A mixture of restorative yoga and yin poses will help the body soften and relax the mind.
 You will need props for this practice and if you don’t have access to them, get creative and gather up towels and blankets for support.
 Feel free to take an extra long savasana after this practice and allow yourself to drift into a deep nights sleep.

 Duration: 19 min

 Buy Now to Get Access Today!

-Take advantage of our special holiday pricing from now until January 3rd!*
+Take advantage of our special pricing!

 *Please note that if you have a discount code, it is not applicable to sale items.

 How do I access the files once I make the purchase?